dumi40373/My-ls-C/README.md

-# My-Ls – Reproduction de la commande Unix `ls` en C
+# My-Ls – Reproduction of the Unix `ls` Command in C

 ## Description

-My-Ls est une re-implémentation de la commande Unix `ls`, développée en langage C.
-Le projet consiste à parcourir le contenu d’un répertoire, récupérer les données des fichiers et les afficher de manière formatée, en respectant le comportement de la commande originale.

-## Objectifs du projet
+My-Ls is a re-implementation of the Unix `ls` command written in C.
+The project consists of browsing the contents of a directory, retrieving file data, and displaying it in a formatted way while respecting the behavior of the original command.

+## Project Goals

-- Comprendre la manipulation des répertoires en C
+- Understand directory manipulation in C
-- Utiliser les appels système Unix
+- Use Unix system calls
-- Gérer les permissions et métadonnées des fichiers
-- Structurer un projet en respectant les normes EPITECH
+- Manage file permissions and metadata
+- Structure a project while respecting EPITECH coding standards

-## Technologies utilisées
+## Technologies Used

-- Langage C
+- C language
-- Appels système Unix (opendir, readdir, stat, etc.)
+- Unix system calls (`opendir`, `readdir`, `stat`, etc.)
 - Makefile

-## Fonctionnalités implémentées
+## Implemented Features

-- Lecture du contenu d’un répertoire
-- Affichage des fichiers
-- Gestion des permissions
+- Directory content reading
+- File listing display
+- Permission handling
-- Récupération des informations via `stat`
+- Metadata retrieval using `stat`
-- Gestion des erreurs
+- Error handling

 ## Compilation

 make

+## Usage

+./my_ls -l include/